spectrocloud/librarium/docs/docs-content/clusters/edge/third-party-integrations/tailscale.md

 ## Troubleshooting

+### MagicDNS is not compatible with Palette Overlay Networking

+When you use the Overlay Networking feature in Palette, you must disable MagicDNS in Tailscale or otherwise ensure you don't use the 100.100.100.100 DNS server that MagicDNS configures.
+This is because the Tailnet VPN connection to MagicDNS partly breaks when Palette reconfigures VXLAN segments as cluster nodes join and leave the cluster.
+This goes undetected by Tailscale and results in the cluster no longer being able to perform DNS lookups until the `tailscaled`` service is restarted.

+To prevent the issue from occurring, disable MagicDNS in Tailscale.

+### Tailscale drops all traffic for 100.64.0.0/10, preventing the use of CIDRs in that range for your cluster

 Tailscale uses the 100.64.0.0/10 range of IP addresses for your Tailnets.
 That means that by default, this address range (or parts of it) cannot be used for any of the following:
 * Kubernetes cluster pod CIDR
 * Kubernetes cluster service CIDR